-• The venue is either known or the visit leader has undertaken a pre-visit in order to assess the suitability of the site and to enable risk assessment(s) to be produced.
-Occasionally, for a distant destination, this process may be replaced by information and advice received from other sources (e.g. school or independent person with local knowledge or web-site research).Where this is the case the risk assessments must take this into account and the leader must be sufficiently experienced.

-- Written risk assessments and control measures to control the risks must be produced.
+- The venue is either known or the visit leader has undertaken a pre-visit in order to assess the suitability of the site and to enable risk assessment(s) to be produced.
+Occasionally, for - a distant destination, this process may be replaced by information and advice received from other sources (e.g. school or independent person with local knowledge or web-site research).
+Where this is the case the risk assessments must take this into account and the leader must be sufficiently experienced. - Written risk assessments and control measures to control the risks must be produced.
 These will be kept on EVOLVE and checked by the senior member of staff responsible for approving all trips and visits.
 In the case of residential trips or adventurous activities, these will also be checked by Essex County Council.
 Control measures must be understood and complied with by all persons staffing the visit. - When planning an activity that will involve caving, climbing, trekking, skiing or water sports, the trip leader must check that the provider holds a licence as required by the Adventure Activities Licensing Regulations 2004. - Public Liability insurance indemnifies the employer against all claims for compensation for bodily injury from persons not in its employment and for the accidental loss of, or damage caused to, property.
 Employees (as agents of the employer) are indemnified against all such claims, as are voluntary helpers acting under the direction of the employer's staff.
 The indemnity should cover activities such as outdoor learning, offsite visits and Learning Outside the Classroom organised by the school and in all settings for which the school is responsible. - Consideration must be given to deciding if contractual insurance (personal accident and travel insurance) is necessary for the participants and staff and for informing parents about any cover applying to the visit.
 Where the available cover seems inadequate, consideration should be given to taking out additional insurance, or extensions to the policy.
 Visit Leaders should be aware of the dangers of 'dual insurance', or having two policies cover the same risks - The financing of the trip must comply with the Chelmsford Learning Partnership's financial management regulations.
 The finance office has been notified, and, if appropriate, a draft budget is produced.
 Letters to parents are clear in terms of instructions for voluntary payment and children eligible for subsidy have been considered. - Letters to parents should identify exactly what is included in the costs and any additional costs that may be incurred by the students whilst on the trip. - An emergency procedure is in place, which includes means by which the school and the group are able to contact each other. - Teaching implications due to staff and pupil absence and if the proposal is at an appropriate time of year, should be considered.
 The timing of the visit fits with the school's calendar and can be managed with reference to staff and pupils absence.

-A decision with regards to trip approval will be taken by the the Head of School/ /Principal/Headteacher.
-Local Governing Bodies will be presented with an overview of trips taking place in the following academic year at their Full Board meeting in the summer term and make approval decisions.
+A decision with regards to trip approval will be taken by the EVC (Education Visits Co-ordinator) in consultation with the Head of School/ /Principal/Headteacher.
+Trustees will be presented with an overview of trips taking place in the following academic year at the Full Board meeting in June/July and make approval decisions.
 The decisions will be based on the above objectives and criteria.
 Support in planning and arranging visits is provided by the EVC.
-It is recognised that some smaller trips will be organised after this timeframe and it is for the LGB and the Headteacher to approve these.